Find Affordable College Courses

 250 Yearly Graduations

 The 4th most popular school in the country for pharmacy majors who are seeking their doctor's degree is Nova Southeastern University.
 Roughly 20,800 attend the school each year.
-The average in-state tuition for full-time undergraduates is $33,510 per year, while in-state graduate students, on average, pay $21,153 per year.
-For the 2020-2021 academic year, 250 doctor's degrees were handed out to pharmacy majors at NUS Florida.
-About 70% of this group were women, and 78% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $35,880 per year, while in-state graduate students, on average, pay $22,890 per year.
+During the most recent year for which we have data, 250 people received their doctor's degree in pharmacy from NUS Florida.
+Around 84% of these students were from an underrepresented racial-ethnic group, and 67% were women.

 238 Yearly Graduations

 University of Health Sciences and Pharmacy is the 5th most popular school in the nation for students seeking a doctor's degree in pharmacy.
 Roughly 900 attend the school each year.
-The average in-state tuition for full-time undergraduates is $30,108 per year, while in-state graduate students, on average, pay $8,550 per year.
-For the 2020-2021 academic year, 238 doctor's degrees were handed out to pharmacy majors at UHSP.
-Around 37% of these students were from an underrepresented racial-ethnic group, and 62% were women.
+The average in-state tuition for full-time undergraduates is $31,320 per year, while in-state graduate students, on average, pay $8,550 per year.
+During the most recent year for which we have data, 238 people received their doctor's degree in pharmacy from UHSP.
+Around 34% of these students were from an underrepresented racial-ethnic group, and 68% were women.

 #6